metabrainz/CAA-spec/caa-specification.md

 - _appproved_: whether the image was approved by the musicbrainz edit system
 - _edit_: full url to the edit on musicbrainz (e.g. musicbrainz.org/edit/123)

-The metadata also contains a description of the release so that the Internet Archive are able to index this artwork.
-This will contain:
+The metadata also contains a link to the MusicBrainz release, under the _release_ field.

-- _title_: the release title as a string
-- _artist_: the artist credit as a string
-- _barcode_: the barcode as a string
-- _catalog_numbers_: a list of catalog numbers, each item is a string

 See the included "example.json" for a full example of how this file will look.